ActivexDiamond/cat-paw/wiki/Conventions.md

 ## Other
 1. `require` should only be used at the top of files.
 2. When requiring a module - do not rename it unless absolutely necessary (it causes a name collision, etc...)
-E.g. `AbstractGame = require "cat-paw.abstract.AbstractGame`
+E.g. `AbstractGame = require "cat-paw.engine.AbstractGame`
 3. `require` should be called without paranthesis.
 4. Tabs for indentation (not that important.)
-5. No concrete number is defined for line-wrapping; use your best judgmentExtremely short blocks (`if`, functions, loops, etc...) can be written on one line.
+5. No concrete number is defined for line-wrapping; use your best judgment.
+Extremely short blocks (plain getters, quick loops, etc...) can be written on one line.
 64. When hard-wrapping a line;
 	- The wrapped-part should be indented with 2-tabs (or what is equal) to differentiate it from normal scope change.
-	- If a list of `and`/`or`s, wrapping should come *after* an `and`/`or`.twice of what you normally indent.
+	- If a list of `and`/`or`s; wrapping should come *after* an `and`/`or`.twice of what you normally indent.
 E.g.
 ```lua
 function foo(a, b, c, d, f)